 Talent Pool: No matter your business, Truckee offers a highly desirable quality of life and recreational opportunities to attract top professionals.
-Truckee boasts a highly educated population compared to state averages; 42.5% of Truckee residents have earned a bachelor’s degree or higher (compared to 30.6% statewide) and 12.9% have earned a graduate or professional degree.
+Truckee boasts a highly educated population compared to state averages; 50.7% of Truckee residents have earned a bachelor’s degree or higher (33.9% statewide) and 16.5% have earned a graduate or professional degree.
 This focus on educational attainment is also reflected in Truckee’s award-winning schools.

 Location: Just 200 miles northeast of San Francisco and Silicon Valley, 100 miles east of Sacramento, and 32 miles west of Reno, Truckee provides easy access to several large markets.
 Conveniently located on interstate 80, Truckee also offers a public airport, and is only 30 minutes away from Reno-Tahoe International Airport.

-Entrepreneurial Creativity and Ecosystem: With more than 66% of local businesses categorized as “micro enterprises” (fewer than five employees), Truckee has a strong track record of supporting small businesses.
+Entrepreneurial Creativity and Ecosystem: With the majority of local businesses categorized as “micro enterprises” (fewer than five employees), Truckee has a strong track record of supporting small businesses.
 Support programs include professional networking opportunities and free, confidential business consulting services provided by Sierra Small Business Development Center.